Florida Atlantic University: Research

 In 2010, the United States Department of Energy designated FAU as one of three national centers for ocean energy research and development.
 The Southeast National Marine Renewable Energy Center joins centers in the Pacific Northwest (University of Washington and Oregon State University) and in Hawaii (University of Hawaii).
 The Southeast National Marine Renewable Energy Center is undertaking research and development of technologies capable of generating renewable power from ocean currents and ocean thermal energy.

 The university houses both an Imaging Technology Center and a NASA Imaging Technology Space Center.
 Located in the College of Engineering and Computer Science, the centers specialize in digital imaging research and development for use in both government and commercial applications in the areas of medical technology, surveillance, communications, education, inspection, scientific observation, manufacturing, visual recognition and identification, and motion picture and digital video.
 The Florida Atlantic Imaging Technology Center is developing a curriculum for digital imaging and processing, thereby establishing Florida Atlantic as the only university in the nation to offer this technical concentration.
 The NASA Imaging Technology Center is one of 12 NASA Research Partnership Centers throughout the nation which develop dual-use research and development with the participation of NASA and other related industries in the US.
 The center occupies two sets of laboratories and administrative offices, one on Florida Atlantic's main campus in Boca Raton, the other at the Fort Lauderdale campus.

-FAU is affiliated to the Research Park at Florida Atlantic University, with properties in Deerfield Beach and Boca Raton.
+FAU is affiliated with the Research Park at Florida Atlantic University, with properties in Deerfield Beach and Boca Raton.
 The Research Park provides outside research facilities for companies which enable them to interact with the university community and its facilities, resources, and expertise.
-The Research Park operates the Technology Business Incubator; which fosters the start-up and growth of technology-based businesses, seeking to scale them and build relationships for them with the university.
+The Research Park operates the Technology Business Incubator, which fosters the start-up and growth of technology-based businesses, seeking to scale them and build relationships for them with the university.
 The Boca Raton campus is also home to the Center for Complex Systems and Brain Sciences.